How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Beyond regulation and funding, Israeli MedTech startups have access to a dense professional network: IATI (Israel Advanced Technology Industries), ILSI-BIOMED (annual MedTech conference), the Israel Innovation Authority's MedTech track, and the Israeli Medical Association.
 Every major Israeli hospital has a Technology Transfer Office that actively licenses IP to startups.

-WeCcelerate-Leumit specifically provides access to: (1) Former FDA senior advisors, (2) 40+ Leumit clinics for clinical pilots, (3) network of 200+ MedTech-specialized investors in Israel and the US, (4) strategic partnership opportunities with pharma companies, (5) regulatory submission support for FDA 510(k), CE, and AMAR.
+WeCcelerate-Leumit specifically offers: (1) Former FDA senior advisors on the advisory team, (2) Leumit clinics for clinical pilot opportunities, (3) introductions to a network of MedTech-focused investors in Israel and the US, (4) strategic partnership opportunities with pharma companies, (5) regulatory submission support for FDA 510(k), CE, and AMAR.

 Step-by-step